serpro69/kotlin-faker/docs/src/orchid/resources/wiki/custom-data-provider.md

 # Custom Data Provider

-Kotlin-faker allows you to easily create your own custom fake data generators (providers).
+Kotlin-faker allows you to easily create your own custom fake data generators (providers), and even new fakers.

 Let's assume you want to create a `FooBar` data generator with support for the default `en` locale.